InternetMaximalism/intmax-rollup-cli/README.md

 ### Bulk-transfer

 You can transfer owned tokens according to the contents of the file.
-Up to 8 tokens can be sent together.
+You can send several tokens together in one transaciton.
+The number of this aggregation is limited to 8 tokens in the testnet, and will be set to maximum 1024 in the mainnet.

 ```sh
 intmax tx bulk-mint -f ./tests/airdrop/example2.csv